socpriya/Socrates-blog/_posts/kaggle/2016-02-16-Prudential-Life-Insurance-Assessment.md

 category: kaggle
 ---

 This 'Featured' [Kaggle competition](https://www.kaggle.com/c/prudential-life-insurance-assessment) was from [Prudential Life Insurance](http://lifeinsurance.prudential.com/) to assess and identify risk classification of customers based on their extensive personal and medical information.
 This will help Prudential to shorten their current 30-day turnaround to be fast enough to produce the quote and send it out to customers.
+{: .text-justify}

 The competition ran from 23-Nov-2015 to 15-Feb-2016 and there were 2619 teams who participated across the globe.
 {: .text-justify}

 In this Supervised Learning, customers' personal and medical information, life insurance product chosen, and actual risk were provided in [Train Data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).
 The _quadratic weighted kappa_, which measures the agreement between two ratings, was used to evaluate and score the Risk prediction.
 [Refer here](https://github.com/benhamner/ASAP-AES/tree/master/Evaluation_Metrics/R) to understand more about how to evaluate it on predicted value.